Jonnycake/jonnycake.github.io/_projects/Personal-Site.md

 ### Design

-Visual design is one of my biggest weaknesses, but I tried to lean heavily into it here.
+Visual design is one of my biggest weaknesses, but I tried to lean into it here.
 The core aspects I wanted:

 - Minimal
 - Responsive